rkskywalker/ptcat/README.md

-# Linux Cat Using Python
+# Linux Cat Using Python Script

-Emulation of the functionality of the cat command in linux using Python
+Emulation of the functionality of the cat command in linux using Python language

 ## How to run/ Usage
 1. Clone the repo to a local directory